 Many doctors suggest, intolerance to dairy products in adulthood is a very common occurrence, and people with acne often do not even suspect that refusing milk and yoghurts can greatly improve their skin condition.

 Milk and dairy products contain growth hormone IGF-1, which affects the production of sebum (clogged pores) and can cause inflammation.
-Try replacing cow’s milk with almond milk, and give up yogurt for a couple of weeks – you may see significant changes.
+You should try replacing cow’s milk with almond milk.
+You should also reduce your yogurt intake to see significant changes in your daily life.

 An important point: if you decide to exclude milk from your diet, take care to compensate for calcium intake (add white beans, freshly squeezed orange juice and oranges, almonds, dry figs, algae in any form).